 Birdy was somewhat reserved throughout her set, speaking only a few quiet words of gratitude.
 When she releases some self-written songs, ditches her angelic “innocence” and lets loose a little, she is certain to take off flying.

 It has been documented that Birdy released cover tracks in order to give her time to study at school, which was potentially a huge mistake – we could have waited, Birdy!
 Nonetheless, it’s only a matter of time before we hear some new and original material from this artist, and we should all look forward to it.

-For further information about Birdy and future events visit her website.
+For further information and future gigs visit Birdy’s website here.

 Watch the video for Skinny Love here: